kushaldas/pym/docs/variablesanddatatypes.rst

 Reading input from the Keyboard
 ===============================

-Generally the real life python codes do not need to read input from the keyboard.
-In python we use raw_input function to do input. *raw_input("String to show")* , this will return a string as output.
+Generally the real life Python codes do not need to read input from the keyboard.
+In Python we use raw_input function to do input. *raw_input("String to show")* , this will return a string as output.
 Let us write a program to read a number from the keyboard and check if it is less than 100 or not.
 Name of the program is testhundred.py

 .. code-block:: python